kmyim/BT_MP/Notes/percolation.md

  N\expval{jc} - N\frac{\expval{jc}\expval{kc}}{\expval{k}} = N\expval{jc}\qty(1-\frac{\expval{kc}}{\expval{k}}).
 \end{equation}

+ > What is the degree distribution of those on the other end of the edges?

 ## Coalition constructed around seed

 If we follow an in-edge to its parent node, the i/o degree distribution of its parent is $\frac{k p(j,k)}{\expval{k}}$[^1].
 Thus for a chosen node, the probability that its first in-edge is parented by a node with i/o-degree $(j_1, k_1)$ is $k_1p(j_1, k_1)/\expval{k}$; since each in-edge independently chooses its parent, the probability that the node has parent nodes of i/o-degrees $\qty((j_1, k_1), \ldots, (j_{j-1}, k_{j-1}))$ (labelled by some arbitrary indexing of edges) is